chatdraft/chatdraft/README.md

     npm run dev

-Log in as the twitch bot user and navigate to `http://localhost:5173` and click the Setup Chatbot option.
+Log in to Twitch as the bot user and navigate to `http://localhost:5173` and click the Setup Chatbot option.
 You should now be able to log in as another twitch account and use the app.